• Facebook

 essential oils with lemon to get better sleep

-If you have trouble falling sleeping at night, using essential oils to relax might be right up your alley.
 I always enjoy spraying some Bath & Body Works Aromatherapy Pillow Mist in Eucalyptus Spearmint on my pillow before I head to bed and this helps me get ready to slip into dreamland.

 6. Avoid Alcohol

 You might feel super tired after that bottle of beer or shot of tequila but your actual quality of sleep you’ll get that night won’t be deep and restful.
-I personally find I often sleep a lot less after drinking and also constantly wake up during the night.

 7. Keep Your Bedroom Dark